Netflix/spectator-rb/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

-## Contributing
+## Release Process

-Bug reports and pull requests are welcome on GitHub at https://github.com/Netflix/spectator-rb.
+To release a new version:

+* Update the version number in [version.rb](./lib/spectator/version.rb).
+Commit and push.
+* Create a tag and push.
+The release build will publish to [RubyGems/netflix-spectator-rb](https://rubygems.org/gems/netflix-spectator-rb).